kamalSayed2004/kamalSayed2004/customization.md

 ```

 ## installing gnome tweaks and settings windows buttons (maximize,minimize,close) and scroll speed for trackpad
+### in gnome tweaks, assign the font to meslogf font after downloading it and don't forget to assing the size of the font

 ```bash
 # Set Window Controls (Minimize, Maximize, Close)